wp-plugins/simple-coverflow/readme.txt

 = Version 0.9.1 =
 Minor bug in javascript fixed

+= Version 0.9.2 =
+Fixed javascript bug when used in Internet explorer

 ==Upgrade Notice ==
 To upgrade from a previous version of this plugin, delete the entire folder and files from the previous version of the plugin and then follow the installation instructions below.